| Real Name | Roman Arkadyevich Abramovich |

 - Where did Roman Abramovich go to school?
 Roman Abramovich is a graduate of Gubkin Institute of Oil and Gas

-- Roman Abramovich has 7 child/children
+- Roman Abramovich is a proud parent of 7 kids

 FAQ